Ford scores 34 in Saint Mary’s 96-56 win over Arizona State

 The Gaels were in Phoenix 10 days earlier and lost 78-68 to No. 13 Dayton, bouncing back with a 12-point win over California before returning to the desert.

-Arizona State clunked its way through the first half against Prairie View A&M on Dec.
-11 in its first home game in 17 days, but was much better on Saturday while shutting down Georgia and star freshman Anthony Edwards.
+The Sun Devils spent most of their nonconference season away from home, starting with a season-opening trip to China.
+Arizona State clunked its way through the first half against Prairie View A&M in its first home game in 17 days, but was much better on Saturday while shutting down Georgia and star freshman Anthony Edwards.

 The short trip to downtown Phoenix seemed to spoil the Sun Devils’ mojo.